 - DEVELOP core principles about how we work together and practice implementing them in our work.

-Continue and expand current actions regarding legal, legislative, and regulatory issues.
+- EXPAND and continue current actions regarding legal, legislative, and regulatory issues.

-Develop and promote the adoption of minimum requirements, core principles, stringent criteria, and other policies for nuclear waste.
+- PROMOTE and develop the adoption of minimum requirements, core principles, stringent criteria, and other policies for nuclear waste.